dbroockman/repeated-online-panel-experiments/README.md

 This guide keeps a running list of the vendors, notes about them, and other practices for running repeated online panel experiments.
 [The Design of Field Experiments With Survey Outcomes: A Framework for Selecting More Efficient, Robust, and Ethical Designs](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869) describes the design and an application study.
 This repository assumes knowledge of that paper.

+Our companion paper [Increasing Response Rates and Representativeness of Online Panels Recruited by Mail: Evidence from Experiments in 12 Original Surveys](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3136245) also contains recommendations on optimal incentives and anticipated response rates.

 The power calculator available [here](http://experiments.berkeley.edu) allows one to plan out a study using the repeated online panel design and appreciate the benefits of this experimental design.
 The code for that power calcualtor is available in this repository [here](rop_power_calc).

 # Have a question about using the design?